BillyTPilgrim/badgeware-docs/api/badge.md

 - `.set_caselights(level1, level2, level3, level4)`
         - `level1`, `level2`, `level3`, `level4` - Brightness to set for each rear LED individually (0-255)

+### Returns
+`None`

 ## get_caselights()
-Returns a tuple containing the current value of all rear LEDs.
+Returns a tuple containing the current value of all rear LEDs as floats.

 ## light_level() [TUFTY ONLY]
 Returns the level detected by the light sensor as a raw u16 value.